Cippus: Roman cippi

 Roman cippi were made of wood or stone; inscriptions on the stone cippi indicate their function or the area that they surrounded, like sanctuaries and temple areas.
 In Rome they marked the limits of the pomerium after the city's walls were expanded further out, the course of aqueducts, and the cursus publicus.
 Cippi lined up in rows were also often numbered, often featuring the name of the person placing them or the distance to the nearest other cippus.
 The inscriptions on some cippi show that they were occasionally used as funeral memorials.

 Etruscan cippi

 Between 800–100 BC, cippi were used by the Etruscans as tombstones, which were shaped differently depending on the place and time of origin.
 Cippi were set up as a stele, column or sculpture in the dromos of an Etruscan grave or at the grave entrance.
 They had magical and religious significance.
 Cippi may have the shape of a cube, knob, onion, egg, ball or cylinder.
-There are connections between certain shapes and the representation of canopic jars; cinerary urns that were made in the shape of a human torso, and the head as a lid.
+There are connections between certain shapes and the representation of canopic jars; cinerary urn that were made in the shape of a human torso, and the head as a lid.